nathalia-dev/health-finder/README.md

+#JOIN DELIBERATE

+## Deploy:

+to see this project deployed, please click [here](https://health-finder-project.herokuapp.com/)

 ## Project Description

 join-deliberate is a frontend project that access an external API, provide a search engine to find content about health and display all the results on the page.